jo/mouch/README.md

 ### Example Directory Structure

+You can have whatever directory layout you want.
-Having a directory structure like this:
+One of my projects has a directory structure like this:

     .
     ├── app.json.erb